signalfx/integrations/collectd-consul/README.md

 Additional default metrics to track

-**consul.memberlist.msg.suspect** - This metric counts the number of times an agent suspects another as failed when executing random probes as part of the gossip protocol.
+  - `consul.memberlist.msg.suspect` - This metric counts the number of times an agent suspects another as failed when executing random probes as part of the gossip protocol.
 These can be an indicator of overloaded agents, network problems, or configuration errors where agents can not connect to each other on the [required ports](https://www.consul.io/docs/agent/options.html#ports).

-**consul.serf.member.flap** -  This metric tracks when an agent is marked dead and then recovers within a short time period.
+  - `consul.serf.member.flap` -  This metric tracks when an agent is marked dead and then recovers within a short time period.
 This can be an indicator of overloaded agents, network problems, or configuration errors where agents can not connect to each other on the [required ports](https://www.consul.io/docs/agent/options.html#ports).

+  - `consul.dns.stale_queries` - This metric tracks when an agent serves a DNS query based on information from a server that is more than 5 seconds out of date.

 A few other details:

 * `plugin` is always set to `consul`
-* To add additional metrics from the telemetry stream or ```agent/metrics``` endpoint, use the configuration options mentioned in [configuration](#configuration).
+* To add additional metrics from the telemetry stream or ```/agent/metrics``` endpoint, use the configuration options mentioned in [configuration](#configuration).
 If metrics are being included individually, make sure to give valid prefixes.
+For e.g., to add metrics which track time taken to serve http requests, Consul emits these metrics in the form `consul.http.<verb>.<path>`.
+So to enable metrics which track time taken to service GET requests on Key/Value endpoint, add this `consul.http.GET.v1.kv` to the IncludeMetric cofiguration.
+If you want to allow metrics which track time taken to service all GET requests, add `consul.http.GET` to the configuration.
+When enhance metrics are enabled, you can block metrics in a similar manner.
-* The metrics from `agent/metric` endpoint are aggregated over an interval of 10 seconds.
+* The metrics from `/agent/metric` endpoint are aggregated over an interval of 10 seconds.
 Keep this in mind when changing the default collectd interval from 10 seconds.

 ### METRICS
 List of default metrics collected from telemetry stream or `agent/metrics` endpoint-